-In the petition to the program committee, the student must be specific about how and when he or she expects to complete the remaining courses in the program plan.
+In the petition to the program committee, students must be specific about how and when they expect to complete the remaining courses in the program plan.
 Students must state the reasons for needing the extension clearly.
 Reasonable factors, such as illness and unforeseen family or work responsibilities, will be considered.